Man vs Man: Saving the Galapagos Islands

-A series of initiatives are in motion to reduce impact from both the residents and the visitors.
-I saw multiple single-building solar operations on my visit and the island of Floreana has an array of solar installations powering the grid.
-A wind power project on San Cristobal Island supplies 50-90% of that island’s energy needs depending on wind speed.
-A new wind project is scheduled to go up on the most populated island of Santa Cruz in 2010.
-In 2011, the main airport on Baltra will benefit from solar panels and a more energy-efficient design.
+A series of initiatives are in motion to reduce impact on both the residents and the visitors.
+I saw multiple single-building solar operations on my visit, and the island of Floreana has an array of solar installations powering most of the grid.
+A wind power project on San Cristobal Island supplies a substantial and increasing percentage of that island’s energy needs depending on wind speed.
+Based upon the success on San Cristobal island, a new wind project is scheduled to go live on the more populated island of Santa Cruz.
+The main airport on Baltra now benefits from solar panels and a state-of-the-art energy-efficient design.

 Toyota has worked with the Ecoventura tour group to outfit four ships with hybrid power systems utilizing wind and solar.
 Toyota has also worked for years with the World Wildlife Fund on concrete steps for the Galapagos, first providing Baltra Island with one of the safest and most modern fuel depots in the world and building an oil-recycling center.
 There are rumors that the company will be offering heavy incentives in the future for permanent island residents to trade their current vehicle for a hybrid car.